 University residences have been around for almost as long as the university itself.
-There are a total of 31 residences at Stellenbosch University as of this year.
+There are more than 30 residences on the Stellenbosch campus.

-The first and oldest residence to date is Wilgenhof Men’s Residence, established in 1903.
+The first and oldest residence is Wilgenhof men’s residence, established in 1903, at the time still part of the Victoria College.
 Residence events and socials date back to the early-to-mid 1900s, around the time when more residences were established.
-For example, Huis Visser’s first house dance was in March 1949.
+For example, Huis Visser’s first house dance was held in March 1949.

-The residence is rich in culture and tradition.
-The House Committee (HC) aims to create a warm and welcoming “home away from home”.
+As the oldest women’s residence, Harmonie is rich in culture and tradition.
+The HK aims to create a warm and welcoming “home away from home”.
 They aspire to include all forms of “Harmonites”, according to Milena Schultheiss, Harmonie’s Prim for 2020/2021.

 Harmonie’s practices around welcoming week have changed for the better.
-The HC’s focus has shifted solely to the idea of making the residence a home.
-They aim to emphasise this focus throughout the year, and not only during welcoming week.
+The HK’s focus has shifted solely to the idea of making the residence a home, carrying this focus throughout the year.

-Huis Marais Men’s Residence was founded in 1947.
+Huis Marais men’s residence was founded in 1947.
 Huis Marais has been in some hot water over old orientation practices.
-In the early months 2000, the newcomers of Huis Marais reported mistreatment and assault by the seniors of the residence during welcoming week.
+In the early months of 2000, the first-years of Huis Marais reported mistreatment and assault by the seniors of the residence during welcoming week.

-Albert van Zyl, the Prim for 2020/2021, explained that Huis Marais has changed their orientation and welcoming week practices.
-According to Van Zyl, the majority of newcomers reported welcoming week to be their favourite time of the year.
+Albert van Zyl, the Prim for 2020/2021, said Huis Marais has changed their orientation and welcoming week practices.
+Van Zyl said the majority of first-years reported welcoming week to be their favourite time of the year.
 Van Zyl “sees this as a huge success in changing and adapting for the better as a residence”.

-The HC has carefully reviewed the residence’s past mistakes.
-They believe that they handle their influential role in the Stellenbosch community with more caution and care.
+The HK has carefully reviewed the residence’s past mistakes.
+They believe that they handle their influential role in the community with more caution and care.

-Metanoia is a new kid on the block in comparison to other historic residences.
-Metanoia was established in 2006, and is one of the university’s few co-ed residence’s.
+Metanoia is the new kid on the block in comparison to other residences.
+Metanoia was established in 2006, and is one of the university’s few co-ed residences.

-The debunking of “toxic traditions” such as “Ladies Sleepover” and “Mannekamp” has been a priority. – According to Godfrey the HC is dedicated to reformation for inclusivity.
+“Toxic traditions” such as “Ladies Sleepover” (“Dames in Pajamas”) and “Mannekamp” have been adapted to be more inclusive, accommodating non-binary students.
+According to Godfrey the HK is dedicated to reformation for inclusivity.

-Eendrag Men’s Residence was founded in 1961.
+Eendrag men’s residence was founded in 1961.
 In 2019, Eendrag voted for their new constitution, which advocates for a value-driven system.
-This means that the residence focuses less on rules and regulations, and more on values and the practises, according to Daniël Hugo, the Prim for 2020/2021.
+This means that the residence focuses less on rules and regulations, and more on values and the practices, according to Daniël Hugo, the Prim for 2020/2021.